Home > Analyses > Consumer Cyclical > The Home Depot, Inc.

 Is the company in good financial health?

-The Piotroski Score diagram illustrates the company’s moderate financial health status based on nine key criteria:
+The Piotroski Score diagram illustrates The Home Depot’s moderate financial strength based on nine fundamental criteria:

 piotroski f score analysis